-Urad Dal Skinless (Split Black Gram), Cooked with Fenugreek Leaves
+Urad Dal Skinless (Split Black Gram), With Fenugreek Leaves

 Lentils can be cooked in many combinations.
-This particular dal combines the flavour of urad dal with the strong flavour of methi leaves.
-It happens to be one of our family favourite.
+This particular dal combines the flavour of urad dal with the strong flavour of dry methi leaves.
+You can use fresh methi leaves, but you will need more, see below.
+It happens to be one of our family favourites.
 Serves 4

 1 cup Urad dal, either with skin or skinless

 3 cups hot water (use more if not using pressure cooker)

 2 tbsp. kasoori methi (dry fenugreek leaves) or 1 bunch of fresh methi leaves.

 2-3 tbsp. ghee or sunflower or rapeseed oil.
 Ghee tastes better but oil is healthier.